adstriegel/cse34468-su24/hw/hw-02/hw2.md

 You are welcome to do a single commit and push with everything or to do individual commits on each problem (recommended) followed by a push.
 You will only need to submit the last hash of your homework.

+You may name your files as you see fit for the submission thought it would be preferred to put them all in a file named `hw2.md` in the `hw-02` directory under `hw`, e.g. `hw/hw-02/hw2.md`.

 ### Via Canvas

 As the assignment involves various sketches / diagrams, you may also upload a single PDF with your answers to Canvas.